 This question holds significant importance as there are often children who exhibit disabilities in certain areas while displaying talent in others.
 In most gifted and talented programs, there is an encouragement for children with disabilities to apply, particularly if the program receives public funding.
 The Americans With Disabilities Act (ADA) makes it illegal to discriminate against individuals with disabilities.
 However, it is worth noting that the ADA does not encompass disabilities specific to giftedness.
 For instance, in New York City, nearly all children can apply for gifted programs irrespective of disability, home language, previous schooling, or country of origin.

 Gifted educational programs exhibit varying focuses, yet they all possess common characteristics: they offer challenging academic experiences and equip students with the knowledge and skills necessary for success in an increasingly competitive world.
 For instance, certain school districts offer programs that cater to academically advanced students.
 These programs aim to prepare them for higher-level courses in high school or college.
 These programs, commonly known as ‘gap-year’ programs, allow students to take a year off after high school.
 During this time, they can still remain eligible for college credit or advanced placement classes.

 How can a neuropsychological evaluation help my child?

 The purpose of gifted neuropsychological evaluations is to assess a child’s ability to learn and perform in school.
 This evaluation will determine if there is a discrepancy in intelligence between the child and his/her peers and if there are opportunities for the child to better succeed academically.
 The evaluation will also determine if there are any learning disabilities, physical disabilities, or other neurological impairments that may be causing delays in the child’s progress, and may be obscuring talents in other areas.

-A qualified neuropsychologist is an important part of any education system, as he/she can provide a wide range of services including:
+A qualified neuropsychologist is an important part of any educational system, as he/she can provide a wide range of services including: